mubix/cfdb/Wireless/EAP-TLS.md

 ## Summary

 EAP-TLS based authentication is the best form of Wireless security currently available because of the need for a client certificate to authenticate to the wireless.
-However, without addition authentication it is difficult to detect misuse or theft of the client certificate.
+However, without additional authentication it is difficult to detect misuse or theft of the client certificate.

 ## Capabilities and Risk